arybczak/list-tries/tests/README.txt

-These are the tests for the Tries library by Matti Niemenmaa, and should reside in a subdirectory of the Tries distribution.
+These are the tests for the list-tries library by Matti Niemenmaa, and should reside in a subdirectory of the list-tries distribution.

-To run the tests, run 'Main.hs'.
+To run the tests, run 'Main.hs', or build list-tries with the "testing" flag.

-You'll need the following packages, other versions may work but haven't been
-tested:

-  base                       == 4.*
-, HUnit                      == 1.2.*
-, QuickCheck                 == 2.1.*
-, test-framework             == 0.2.*
-, test-framework-hunit       == 0.2.*
-, test-framework-quickcheck2 == 0.2.*
-, ChasingBottoms             == 1.2.*

-In addition, unlike the library itself, no attempt has been made to make sure that the tests would work with anything other than GHC.
+Unlike the library itself, no attempt has been made to make sure that the tests would work with anything other than GHC.